-The American with Disabilities Act (ADA) - Talladega College ensures equal opportunity in employment for all qualified persons with disabilities.
+Talladega College ensures equal opportunity in employment for all qualified persons with disabilities.
 All employment practices and activities are conducted on a nondiscriminatory basis and all employment decisions are based on the merits of the situation in accordance with defined criteria, not the disability or the individual.
 The college is also committed to prohibiting discrimination against any qualified employee or applicant because he or she is related to or associated with a person with a disability.

-Where a disabled individual makes known his or her disability, the college, by its managers, shall provide reasonable accommodations to the extent required by law, to enable such employee to perform the essential functions of his or her job and to enjoy to perform the essential functions of his or her job and to enjoy the same benefits and privileges of employment as enjoyed by employees without disabilities.
+Where a disabled individual makes known his or her disability, the college, by its managers, shall provide reasonable accommodations to the extent required by law, to enable such employee to perform the essential functions of his or her job and to enjoy performing the essential functions of his or her job and to enjoy the same benefits and privileges of employment as enjoyed by employees without disabilities.